Sir George Osborn, 4th Baronet: Early career

 Born on 10 May 1742, Osborn was the oldest son of Sir Danvers Osborn, 3rd Baronet and educated at Westminster School and Trinity College, Cambridge.
 He succeeded to the baronetcy and the family seat at Chicksands Priory when his father died in 1753, while governor of the Province of New York.
-Osborn was a cousin of Frederick North, Lord North who was Prime Minister of the United Kingdom from 1770 to 1782.
+Osborn was a cousin of Frederick North, Lord North who was Prime Minister of Great Britain from 1770 to 1782.
 He was the grandson of George Montagu, 1st Earl of Halifax and the nephew of George Montagu-Dunk, 2nd Earl of Halifax.
-He was also a nephew of general and playwright John Burgoyne.
-He served as Groom of the Bedchamber to King George III from 1770 to 1812.
+He was also a nephew of the army officer and playwright John Burgoyne.
+He served as Groom of the Bedchamber to George III from 1770 to 1812.

-In 1759, at the age of 17, he was commissioned as Major and second-in-command of the Bedfordshire Militia, before he transferred to the regular army.

-He was elected on 24 April 1769, to the House of Commons for the Bossiney constituency in Cornwall.
-On 12 October 1774 he was elected for the Penryn constituency in Cornwall.
-Like his relative Lord North, Osborn held Tory political beliefs.
+In 1759, at the age of 17, he was commissioned as major of the Bedfordshire Militia, before being transferred to the British Army.
+He was elected on 24 April 1769, to the House of Commons of Great Britain for the constituency of Bossiney.
+On 12 October 1774 he was elected for the constituency of Penryn.
+Like his relative Lord North, Osborn was a Tory.

-American Revolutionary War
+American War of Independence

-During the American Revolutionary War he was captain of the grenadier company of the Guards Brigade with the rank of lieutenant colonel in the army.
+When the American War of Independence began in 1775 Osborn was captain of the Brigade of Guards' grenadier company at the rank of lieutenant colonel.
 In addition to his other duties, he filled the post of Mustermaster-General and Inspector of the Foreign Troops.
-The latter responsibility required him to keep track of the strength and condition of the Hessian and other German mercenaries.
+The latter responsibility required him to keep track of the strength and condition of the Hessian troops in North America.
 The information was sent to Lord George Germain, the Secretary of State for America.
-For the American war, the British military establishment assembled the 1,000-man Guards Brigade by choosing the men by lottery from the 1st Foot Guards, 2nd, and 3rd Foot Guards.
-Brigadier General Edward Mathew commanded the unit which was split into two battalions of 500 troops each.
-Unlike the other regiments of foot, the light and grenadier companies of the Guards fought with their parent unit rather than being converged into elite battalions.
-Colonel Charles O'Hara, who later held important commands in the British army, belonged to the Guards Brigade.
-Among his friends, Osborn counted Lieutenant Colonel William Harcourt of the 16th Light Dragoons, Captain-lieutenant Richard FitzPatrick of the 1st Foot Guards, Lieutenant Colonel Sir John Wrottesley of the 2nd Foot Guards, and Colonel Henry Monckton of the 2nd Grenadier Battalion.
+Among his friends, Osborn counted Lieutenant Colonel William Harcourt of the 16th Light Dragoons, Captain-lieutenant Richard FitzPatrick of the 1st Foot Guards, Lieutenant-colonel Sir John Wrottesley of the 2nd Foot Guards, and Colonel Henry Monckton of the 2nd Grenadier Battalion.